ptsteadman/notebook/stories/feyerabend.md

 There was a contemplative silence.

 "Look, whatever we do, it's not going to be precise, or clean, or recursive.
-We need to map the world onto an a sixteen-bit codepoint plane.
+We need to map the world onto a sixteen-bit codepoint plane.
 It's going to get messy."

 Addison helped Feyerabend pick out a few programmers, and invited them to Warsaw.
-Feyerabend them up in their own room, and told them to build whatever they thought would work.
+Feyerabend set them up in their own room, and told them to build whatever they thought would work.

-They did drugs, stayed up late, and played a lot in virtual reality.
+The programmers did drugs, stayed up late, and played a lot in virtual reality.
 But progress started to happen.
 A number of special displays, speakers, and experimental inputs were mounted inside the MRI.
 It looked ugly.

 Feyerabend used herself as the test subject.

 The first thing symbol they grounded was trees, a nod to Addison.
 Videos, scents, images of trees.
-Feyerabend thought back to the trees in her backyard growing up; absract syntax trees.
+Feyerabend thought back to the trees in her backyard growing up, abstract syntax trees, catalogues of trees.
 Trees.

 The ocean.
 Lake.
 Void.
 Heaven.
-Heaven was kind of corny, rendered as some Christian thing, incense.
+Heaven was rendered as some Christian thing, incense.
 More concepts.
 Then the whole cycle again.

 <hr>